Fisher information susceptibility for multiparameter quantum estimation: Application to multiparameter quantum estimation problems

 where the states $|\psi_\pm\rangle$ are defined by projecting on the $x$-basis as $x$-displaced Gaussian point spread functions

 with

-The quantum state in \eqref{eq:qsm_2} models an incoherent mixture of two point sources.
-The parameters to be estimated $\bar\theta = (x_c,\delta x , q)$ correspond respectively to the centroid $x_c$, the spatial separation $\delta x$ and the relative intensity $q$ of the two sources.
-A proper analysis on the ultimate quantum limit on this kind of estimation has been extensively discussed~\cite{Rehacek2017,Rehacek18PRA}, showing how the Rayleigh criterion can be in principle overcome also in the multiparameter scenario.
-While the most immediate interpretation is given in terms of optical sources, the same formalism can be readily applied to a mixture of incoherent short pulses with a given time-delay $\delta x$, and an experimental verification of quantum timing resolution has been shown in~\cite{Ansari2021}.
+A proper analysis on the ultimate quantum limit on this kind of estimation has been extensively discussed~\cite{Hradil2017,Rehacek18PRA}, showing how the Rayleigh criterion can be in principle overcome also in the multiparameter scenario.
+While the most immediate interpretation is given in terms of optical sources, the same formalism can be readily applied to a mixture of incoherent short pulses with a given time-delay $s$, and an experimental verification of quantum timing resolution has been shown in Ref.~\cite{Ansari2021}.